bitcoin/bips/bip-0139/wallet_potential_usage.md

 ## Liana legacy compatibility

 Does the current draft break Liana's shipping backup format (`liana-gui/src/backup.rs`)?
-Seven breaking changes and one lossy one.
-Two earlier entries were resolved by fields this survey added.
+Six breaking changes and one lossy one.
+Three earlier entries were resolved by changes this survey prompted.

 | Liana today                                                       | BIP-139 now                                         | Verdict                                                 |
 |-------------------------------------------------------------------|-----------------------------------------------------|---------------------------------------------------------|